abhishekmishra/repoorgui/README.md

 3. Allow **launching several tools** and tasks for each of the code repos via a toolbar.

 **Note:** *This tool is built on the belief that tool should follow workflow rather the other way around.
 Therefore I've built it around my way of working with git repos.
 If you wish you can take the program and tweak it accordingly.*

+## Built using PySimpleGUI
+It's built using [pysimplegui](https://pysimplegui.readthedocs.io/en/latest/), which is excellent for rapid gui development.
+I would not have made something like this in a few days, without this API.